EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Are renters protected from eviction right now?"

-"The federal moratorium on evictions was struck down by the Supreme Court, but local moratoriums remain active in some cities and states."
+"The federal moratorium on evictions was <a href='https://www.npr.org/2021/08/26/1024668578/court-blocks-biden-cdc-evictions-moratorium' target='_blank' rel='noreferrer noopener'>struck down by the Supreme Court</a> in August of 2021. but local moratoriums remain active in some cities and states.
+Some local moratoriums remained active afterwards in specific cities and states, but most have expired by now."

-"The original CDC eviction moratorium expired on July 31st.
-On August 3rd, the CDC <a href='https://www.cdc.gov/coronavirus/2019-ncov/communication/Signed-CDC-Eviction-Order.pdf' target='_blank' rel='noreferrer noopener'>announced a new order</a>, which created a similar moratorium for areas that are  “experiencing substantial and high levels of community transmission,” according to the agency.
-The order was set to expire on October 3rd, but on August 26, <a href='https://www.npr.org/2021/08/26/1024668578/court-blocks-biden-cdc-evictions-moratorium' target='_blank' rel='noreferrer noopener'>the Supreme Court ended the moratorium</a>."

 "Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
-Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system–to get a hearing."
+Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system–to get a hearing.
+Specific locations may still have other protections, but how they can help you and how to apply for these varies from place to place.
+This is why it is important to reach out to local experts."

-"Several states, cities and counties created their own moratoria.
-Some of those -like California- have expired and not been renewed.
-Others are still in place or have special protections for tenants in risk of eviction."

 "Contact local housing advocates and <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations</a> in your city or state to learn your rights, seek legal counsel and find the most up to date information.
 More legal aid providers can be found through <a href='https://iolta.org/program-directory/#us-programs' target='_blank' rel='noreferrer noopener'>state bar associations (associations of all attorneys in the state) and NAIP</a>.
 More legal assistance can be found from the American Bar Association and LawHelp.org.
 Find or post resources in your community to <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>our sister website Just Shelter</a>." >}}